kyma-project/kyma/docs/05-technical-reference/00-configuration-parameters/svls-02-environment-variables.md

 ### Specific environments

-There are a few environments that occures only for a specific runtimes and here are full list of them:
+There are a few environments that occur only for a specific runtimes and here are full list of them:

 #### NodeJS runtimes-specific environments